Spring & Summer 2016 REGISTRATIONS NOW ACCEPTED!

 You can’t get enough of this stuff!
 Coached and given consistent assessment of your development you'll be guided to successful stage presence and ensemble work.
 Additional forms of improvisation are explored.
 You’ll have a blast creating scenes in the serious, satire and parody styles, and it splits with a show mid-term all ends with “another” show.

-The deeper exploration of Long Form and Sketch Comedy is guided by an advanced professional from the ranks of Chicago (and the nation's) premiere improv venues.
-Mid-range and Long Form structures such as LaRonde, The Harold and additional "story" structures will immerse students in a "semi-pro" environment.
+The deeper exploration of Short Form is guided by an advanced professional from the ranks of Chicago (and the nation's) premiere improv venues.
+Some Mid-range and Long Form structures such as LaRonde, The Harold and additional "story" structures will immerse students in a environment will be explored as the "team" transitions to Team Improv Conservatory.

 You’ll develop material, study delivery techniques and command your own unique stage presence as you discover and practice your own personal comedy style.
 The workshop would not be complete if we didn't end with a demonstration stand up comedy showcase for family and friends.
 Beginning Stand-Up is designed to honestly assess each student's abilities and find how where they fit into the big picture - but it's also FUN!